 To say that the brand took off like a (Team) rocket would be an understatement.
 Part of its success is down to the fact that with each generation, you must have access to (through purchase or a friend) at least two games to complete your Pokédex, trading with another player, and you both need Game Boys and alternate copies of the game.
 Despite being a relatively young series, the franchise is the second-best-selling video game franchise of all time, by a wide margin,note and is only beaten by its older brother, the Mario franchise.
 And that's just as a game franchise; as stated above, as a wider media franchise it is literally the most profitable thing ever, having expanded early on with a Collectible Card Game, various manga, and an on-going anime series that is just as notable as the games.
 It was even amongst the first of Nintendo's stable of games to be represented in the original Super Smash Bros., where not only are Pokémon like Pikachu are playable fighters, but a larger selection are summonable during battle.note

-The franchise will soon have a live action movie on the way from Legendary Pictures and Universal Studios, based off the Detective Pikachu spin-off game.
+The franchise will soon have a live action movie on the way from Legendary Pictures and Warner Bros., based off the Detective Pikachu spin-off game.
 It will be the first live-action entry of the franchise to be officially licensed, and the first live-action media related to Pokémon since the short-lived Pokémon Live! concert tour in the United States (besides the 20th anniversary Pokémon commercial shown during Super Bowl 50).
 Although it is expected not to be based off any of the main Pokémon entries, such films could also be in the pipeline should the Detective Pikachu movie do well.